 The bald eagle wingspan compared to other birds of prey.

 The bald eagle’s wingspan is the second-longest among the top 5 largest North American flying birds.
-The second place on the list is shared with the golden eagle, which has nearly the same wingspan.
+The bald eagle shares a second place on the list with the golden eagle, which has nearly the same wingspan.

 Birds like the California condor and turkey vulture have special tendons that allow them to “lock” their extended wings.
 These birds can spend long periods of time soaring and gliding effortlessly.

 A bald eagle’s wingspan and shape are ideal for combining gliding with a flight that involves wing flapping.
-A bald eagles can also spend long periods of time soaring without flapping its wings.
+A bald eagle can also spend long periods of time soaring without flapping its wings.

 When foraging for food, though, bald eagles can engage in flight that involves active and vigorous wing flapping as they swoop fish near the surface of the water or chase after other birds to take their food.

-The average wingspan of a bald eagle and other birds of prey on the table below (in parentheses) is obtained from the wingspan ranges for each species given in the literature.
+The average wingspan of a bald eagle and other birds of prey in the table below (in parentheses) is obtained from the wingspan ranges for each species given in the literature.